BT-Creator/GroCart/README.md

 ## Before we dive in...
 This repo contains the consumer side of the application.
 If a link links to the *Under Construction* page, this means that the page was out-of-scope for this project.

-## Requirements
-You can see the requirements [here](https://git.ti.howest.be/TI/s3-webtechnology/2020-2021/project/bo-robbrecht/-/requirements_management/requirements), but in short, here's an overview of the technical functionalities:
-- [x] Laravel Project
-- [x] Advanced CSS
-- [x] Rest API
-- [x] 2 HTML5 API (Drag 'n Drop & Geolocation)
-- [x] Datavisualization

 ## Setup instruction
 Assuming you have a working Laravel server, and you know how to clone Laravel projects to that machine:
 1. Clone this project to your machine